spacer

 If working Portable, obtain permission from the Landowner or Agent before using the site.
 Portable Stations should also observe the Country Code and take care if there are overhead power cables in the vicinity.

-Where PORTABLE OPERATION takes place from an alternative FIXED location i.e. the FIXED QTH of another Amateur, this must be clearly stated on the Contest Entry.
-Only a portable station operating in accordance with Rule 16.10 may enter the Portable Section.
+Where PORTABLE OPERATION takes place from an alternative FIXED location (i.e. the FIXED QTH of another Amateur), this must be clearly stated on the Contest Entry.
+Only a portable station operating in accordance with Rule A11.10 may enter the VHF or UHF Portable Section.

-Contest entrants may enter only one Section of the Contest - this applies to both Single and Multi operator entrants.
+Contest entrants may enter only one Section of the Contest.

-For a multi operator entry, the working of stations in the same contest group is not allowed for either QSO or multiplier points.
+For a multi operator entry, the working of stations taking part in the same contest group is NOT allowed for either QSO or multiplier points.

-The working of "booked" mobiles is against the spirit of W.A.B.
+The working of "booked" mobiles is NOT allowed.

 All information regarding Contest entries will remain strictly confidential until the publication of results.
-No information regarding the number of entries in any particular section of the contest, or the Callsigns of those who have taken part in any particular section of the contest will be divulged by telephone.
+No information regarding the number of entries in any particular section of the contest, or the Callsigns of those who have taken part in any particular section of the contest will be divulged by any means.

-2 Metre contests include use of the whole band.
+2 metre phone contests include the use of whole the band (but see Rule A6.2.2).

 DISPUTES: